ashok5141/ashok5141.github.io/docs/DevSecOps/Kubernetes.md

 K8s Architecture

 - Historically, software was designed and deployed directly onto Linux-based Operating Systems.
-However, this often led to 'dependency hell'—where code failed to run on different systems due to mismatched libraries or configurations.
+However, this often led to 'dependency hell' where code failed to run on different systems due to mismatched libraries or configurations.
 To solve this, Docker was introduced.
 Docker packages an application and all its dependencies into a single container, ensuring consistency across any environment.
 - While Docker is excellent for running individual containers, it lacks built-in capabilities for high-level management, such as autoscaling, self-healing (restarting failed containers), and load balancing across multiple servers.
-This led to the rise of `Kubernetes (K8s)`, a container orchestration platform that automates the deployment, scaling, and management of containerized applications at scale.
+This led to the rise of `Kubernetes(K8s)`, a container orchestration platform that automates the deployment, scaling, and management of containerized applications at scale.
     - Automatic container scheduling and scaling
     - Self-healing (auto-restart, replace, reschedule)
     - Load balancing and service discovery